Skip to content

 Domain model for Variant entities.

-This module provides a Pydantic model representing a Variant (product or material SKU) optimized for ETL, data processing, and business logic.
+This module provides a Pydantic model representing a Variant (product, material, or service SKU) optimized for ETL, data processing, and business logic.

 The domain model uses composition with the auto-generated Pydantic model from OpenAPI, leveraging its from_attrs() conversion while adding business-specific methods.